jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/2_Chap/0_Results/0_Res_Init.typ

   caption: [optimization model A. shows objective funciton values and the required number of iterations for the differen number of #glspl("lie").], )<fig_83>

-// interpret the results
-// explain impact of number of lies through fig_83
-// if you can mention that kmeans centroid pos gives helpful convergence behaviour